ManticoreTechnologies/evrmail/README.md

 🔄 **In Progress (v0.2.0 - Q3 2025)**:
 - Message broadcasting to multiple recipients
-- Improved UI/UX with Flet framework
+- Improved UI/UX with PyQt5 and React/TypeScript
 - Performance optimizations for large mailboxes
 - Enhanced message threading and conversation view
 - Attachment support for documents and images